NnSwiftPlayground/.github/profile/README.md

 ## Feedback

-This isn’t an open-source project I expect contributions on, but if you have thoughts or ideas, I’d genuinely like to hear them.
+These aren't open-source projects I expect contributions on, but if you have thoughts or ideas, I’d genuinely like to hear them.
 Whether it’s a better way to use a modifier, an edge case I missed, or just something you found useful, I’m always open to feedback.